joagre/ratatoskr/ideas/r.md

 and select specific elements.
 Further details about these expressions can be found in the subsequent sections.

-Furthermore, the `=` operator is restricted to use only as a standalone expression and is not permitted within more complex expressions.
+Furthermore, the `=` operator is restricted to be used as a standalone expression and is not permitted within more complex expressions.
 This restriction is in place to maintain clarity and simplicity in coding practices.
 Your understanding and cooperation are appreciated. 😇

-Like this:
+This produces an error:

 ```
 main() {